Summer Lovin’– I mean Plumbing- Happens so Fast!! Tips to help you avoid calling a plumber this summer!

 - Check Sewer Line

 Sewage problems can be plenty during harsh summers.
 Residential sewer lines are backed up with rainwater during springtime.
 Sometimes the water sweeps into the sewer pipes through small cracks and breaches.
-The solution to this problem is to have an annual inspection by a plumber to check out your sewer pipe lines.
+The solution to this problem is to have an annual inspection by a plumber to check out your sewer pipe lines and see if hydro jetting is needed.
+Then have an oil water separator clean up to keep your sewer system in top-notch condition.

 - Stress On Washing Machine